 - A well-balanced, nutrient-rich diet like the Pritikin Eating Plan

-“Never underestimate the power of a healthy lifestyle like Pritikin to keep both heart and bones strong,” sums up Dr. Marquit.
+“Never underestimate the power of a healthy lifestyle like Pritikin to keep both heart and bones strong,” sums up Dr. Fruge.

 If you are diagnosed with osteoporosis, pharmacological therapies involve two basic types: antiresorptive medications, which slow the breakdown of bone; and anabolic medications, which help to make new bone.

-“And certainly, routine follow-ups with bone mineral density testing should be performed to monitor the health of your bones,” adds Dr. Marquit.
+“And certainly, routine follow-ups with bone mineral density testing should be performed to monitor the health of your bones,” adds Dr. Fruge.